-13. Activities within AFRICA 2009 aim to further the goals of the World Heritage Convention in relation to identification, protection, conservation, presentation, and transmission to future generations of the immovable cultural heritage of outstanding universal value located in sub-Saharan Africa.
+- 13. Activities within AFRICA 2009 aim to further the goals of the World Heritage Convention in relation to identification, protection, conservation, presentation, and transmission to future generations of the immovable cultural heritage of outstanding universal value located in sub-Saharan Africa.
 Towards this end, the programme has worked to strengthen both the Global Strategy and Periodic Reporting process in the region.
-In specific, the programme has worked with the following States Parties on the preparation of nomination files and management plans for the World Heritage List:

-- Uganda, Kasubi Tombs (inscribed on the World Heritage List in 2001) - The Gambia, James Island and its Related Sites (inscribed on the World Heritage List in 2003) - Mali, Tombeau des Askia (to be discussed by the World Heritage Committee in 2004) - Togo, Koutammakou Cultural Landscape (to be discussed by the World Heritage Committee in 2004) - Tanzania, Kondoa Rock Art Sites (submitted to the World Heritage Centre in January 2004) - Nigeria, Osun-Osogbo Cultural Landscape (submitted to the World Heritage Centre in January 2004).

-14. In regard to Periodic Reporting, the programme worked with the World Heritage Centre and the Nordic World Heritage Foundation to implement a periodic reporting seminar in Ethiopia in 2001.
+In specific, the programme has worked with the following States Parties on the preparation of nomination files and management plans for the World Heritage List: - Uganda, Kasubi Tombs (inscribed on the World Heritage List in 2001) - The Gambia, James Island and its Related Sites (inscribed on the World Heritage List in 2003) - Mali, Tombeau des Askia (inscribed on the World Heritage List in 2004) - Togo, Koutammakou Cultural Landscape (inscribed on the World Heritage List in 2004) - Tanzania, Kondoa Rock Art Sites (submitted to the World Heritage Centre in January 2004) - Nigeria, Osun-Osogbo Cultural Landscape (submitted to the World Heritage Centre in January 2004) - 14.
+In regard to periodic reporting, the programme worked with the World Heritage Centre and the Nordic World Heritage Foundation to implement a periodic reporting seminar in Ethiopia in 2001.
 The programme has also been supporting the implementation of the recommendations of the African periodic reporting exercise through the establishment of research and inventories, the promotion of local participation and discussion of improved administrative structures, the development of courses, seminars, and better management planning techniques, and the promotion of networking in the region.

-Funding for 2004
+Funding for 2004-2005

-At its 27th session in 2003, the World Heritage Committee approved funding for the 15.
-AFRICA 2009 programme for each of the two years within the 2004 - 2005 biennium.
-Funding for 2004 amounts to US\$ 100,000.
-Additional sources of funding for the programme for 2004 will come from the following sources:
+- 15. In June of 2003, the World Heritage Committee approved funding for the AFRICA 2009 programme for the each of the two years within the 2004 2005 biennium.
+Funding for each year amounts to US\$ 100,000.
+Additional sources of funding for the programme for 2004 2005 will come from the following sources:

+- Sida and the Swedish National Heritage Board

+- NORAD

-- SIDA and the Swedish National Heritage Board - NORAD - The Ministry of Foreign Affairs of FinlandThe Ministry of Foreign Affairs of Italy - ICCROM
+- The Ministry of Foreign Affairs of Finland

+- The Ministry of Foreign Affairs of Italy

+- ICCROM